 TikTok Live ad instructions

-When it comes to posting branded content (whether affiliate, partnership, or sponsored) on TikTok, there are a few things to be mindful of.
+When it comes to posting branded content (affiliate, partnership, or sponsored) on TikTok, there are a few things you need to be mindful of.

 For the full rundown on branded content rules, visit TikTok's legal page.